batkinson/colbertix/README.md

 Well, after a number of attempts to snag tickets by clicking the link and filling out the form only to see that the tickets were already taken, I decided to change my strategy.
-Colbert tickets seem to be more scarce, and while the twitter feed is helpful in identifying when there are tickets, with an average delay of 1/2 its polling interval, it didn't help to registering for the tickets.
-I needed a seeker-missile or a ninja-sniper.
+Colbert tickets seem to be scarce these days, and while the twitter feed is helpful in identifying when there are tickets, it doesn't do much to help you register for them.
+You can think of the twitter bot as radar, allowing you to see when there are tickets.
+This program is a guided missile, which will both detect and get the tickets for you.

-This program uses a real browser to not only identify when tickets are available, but it immediately register for them at computer-speeds.
-Armed with this program I got tickets for the time I wanted, the first time, and without having to monitor twitter.
+Use this program if you want to get tickets the first time, for the right date, without ever having to monitor twitter.

 ## Requirements